chainguard-dev/edu/content/chainguard/chainctl/chainctl-docs/chainctl_iam_invites_list.md

 ### SEE ALSO

-* [chainctl iam invites](/chainguard/chainctl/chainctl-docs/chainctl_iam_invites/)	 - Manage invite codes that register identities or clusters with Chainguard.
+* [chainctl iam invites](/chainguard/chainctl/chainctl-docs/chainctl_iam_invites/)	 - Manage invite codes that register identities with Chainguard.